UTDallasEPICS/Kids-U-Donor-Volunteer-Database/README.md

 Currently, we do not have any migration scripts.

 ## Figma
-Currently, there are no figma files since Kids-U gave us their desired UI design for the current portion of the project.
+Currently, there are no figma files since Kids-U gave us their desired UI design for the grants portion of the project.